 Employee's failure to respond to the February 16th and May 1st Orders provides another basis to dismiss this petition.
 OEA Rule 621.3 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ may, in the exercise of sound discretion, dismiss the action if a party fails to take reasonable steps to prosecute or defend his appeal.
-Specifically, OEA Rule 621.3(b)-(c) provides that the failure to prosecute an appeal includes failing to submit required documents after being provided with a deadline for such submission.
+27 The AJ may, in the exercise of sound discretion, dismiss the action if a party fails to take reasonable steps to prosecute or defend his appeal.
+28 Specifically, OEA Rule 621.3(b)-(c) provides that the failure to prosecute an appeal includes failing to submit required documents after being provided with a deadline for such submission.
 Moreover, this Office has held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.
+29 The parties are also required to keep the OEA apprised of any change of address while a matter is pending before the OEA.
 The February 16th and May 1st Orders advised Employee of the consequences for not responding, including sanctions resulting in the dismissal of the matter.
 Employee's responses to these Orders were required for a proper resolution of this matter on the merits.
+Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office and this presents an alternate ground for dismissing of this matter.